Easy-to-read medicine information about loperamide – what it is, how to take loperamide safely and possible side effects.

 What is loperamide?

-- Loperamide may also be used in patients who have undergone an ileostomy, to reduce the amount of discharge.
+Loperamide is also used in people who have undergone an ileostomy (an operation that removed part of the bowel), to thicken your stool and reduce the amount of output from your ileostomy.

 - If your doctor has prescribed loperamide, then take it exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much loperamide to take, how often to take it, and any special instructions.